gdlc/STAT_COMP/HANDOUTS/ML_BERNOULLI.md

 These scripts illustrate how to estimate the success probability of the Bernoulli distribution using numerical optimization.

 In this example, we don't need to use numerical optimization because the ML estimate has a closed form.
-We use this model as an example, in a case where we can compare the results obtained trhough numerical optimization with the analythical solution.
+However, we use this model as an example in a case where we can compare the results obtained through numerical optimization with the analytical solution.